ChadDa3mon/caddy-ansible-playbook/README.md

 When you have everything set, you should be able to run it with `ansible-playbook -i inventory.ini caddy-playbook.yaml`

-# Caddy Details
+# Docker Details
 I am running the latest version of caddy as a docker file, based on the image `slothcroissant/caddy-cloudflaredns:latest`.
 As of writing, this is `2.9.1`.
+I've included a sample of my docker-compose file as well in case it helps anyone.